Facts About Mood Disorders

 A majority of patients find they can get the help they need from an outpatient treatment program.
 Services offered are case management, medical assistance, and individual interventions.

-Additionally, education on relevant topics like symptom management, medication, substance abuse, and living skills gives patients the coping skills necessary to improve their quality of life and stay safe.
+Additionally, education on relevant topics like symptom management, medication, and living skills gives patients the coping skills necessary to improve their quality of life and stay safe.
 As a full-service offering, vocational and housing counseling are also provided in many outpatient treatment programs.

 Inarguably, any examination of treatment options when discussing facts about mood disorders must include therapy as a viable way to treat mood disorders.